Omarr Smith: 2003

-In 2003, Smith started all 16 games at DS for the Storm.
+In the 2003 Arena Football League season, Smith started all 16 games at DS for the Storm.
 He led the team with 88.5 tackles, eight interceptions and 18 pass broken up to earn second-team All-AFL honors.
 He had an interception in four straight games.
 Smith equaled his career-high with seven solo tackles and recorded an interception in his first game with the Storm against the Carolina Cobras.
 He had a career-high two fumble recoveries on the road against the Las Vegas Gladiators.
 He matched a career-high with seven solo tackles against the Detroit Fury.
-Smith recorded the ninth and 10th interceptions of his career with his first ever two-interception game in Indiana.
-He had an interception, two passes broken up and six tackles, all against the Force.
+Smith recorded the ninth and 10th interceptions of his career with his first ever two-interception game in Indiana Firebirds.
+He had an interception, two passes broken up and six tackles, all against the Georgia Force.
 He was named game MVP after two pass break-ups and an interception in Carolina.
 He had his third career interception return touchdown against the Colorado Crush.
 He intercepted his eighth pass of the season giving him an interception in four straight games on the road against the New York Dragons.

 2004

 Smith re-signed with the San Jose SaberCats on November 7, 2003.

-In 2004, Smith, returning to San Jose, played in 15 games at DS earning first-team All-AFL honors, and became just the fourth player in team history with 100 solo tackles..
+In the 2004 Arena Football League season, Smith, returning to San Jose, played in 15 games at Defensive Specialist earning first-team All-AFL honors, and became just the fourth player in team history with 100 solo tackles.
 He led the team with 83 total tackles (71 solo).
 He tied for first in the AFL with a career-high nine interceptions.
 He was the team leader and tied for fourth in the AFL with 14 passes broken up and 23 passes defended.
 Smith was named the AFL's Defensive Player of the Week (Week One).
-He set career-highs with five assisted tackles and five pass break-ups on the road against the Fury.
+He set career-highs with five assisted tackles and five pass break-ups on the road against the Detroit Fury.
 Smith was inactive with a hamstring injury, the only game he missed all season, on the road against the New York Dragons.
 He recorded the 100th solo tackle of his San Jose career against the Crush.
 He was named the Defensive Player of the Game after returning an interception 48-yards for a touchdown against the Las Vegas Gladiators.
 Smith moved into fifth place on team's all-time list with his 11th career San Jose interception on the road against the Dallas Desperados.
-He was named Defensive Player of the Game after recording an interception in his third straight game against the Rush.
+He was named Defensive Player of the Game after recording an interception in his third straight game against the Chicago Rush.
 He recorded his single-season career-high ninth interception on the road against the Gladiators.